michaltakac/bergen-node/readme.md

 Generator for exams and series from TeX sources.
 It's used for generating math tests and series.

+### Prerequisities

+You need to have TeX command-line tools installed on your computer (like https://miktex.org/).
+If you can compile TeX documents through programs like TeXStudio, TeXShop or similar, then you should be fine.

 ### Usage

 Use `./bergen -h` to show help with additional information on how to use this tool.